-IRF engages with decision makers at international, national and local level to bring about positive change and to advance the sustainable road transport and mobility agenda.
+IRF engages with decision-makers at international, national and local levels to bring about positive change and to advance the sustainable road transport and mobility agenda.

-IRF is well positioned to steer the making of policies and regulations affecting the road sector.
-It plays a key role in discussions on topics ranging from effective deployment of Intelligent Transport Systems, Connected and Autonomous Vehicles, to Green Public Procurement, Climate Change Adaptation, Road Data and Statistics and Road Safety.
+IRF is well-positioned to steer the making of policies and regulations affecting the road sector.
+It plays a key role in discussions on topics ranging from effective deployment of intelligent transport systems, connected and autonomous vehicles, green public procurement, climate change adaptation, road data and statistics and road safety.

-Benefitting from ECOSOC Status with the United Nations since 1951, IRF works closely with several United Nations (UN) Agencies:
+Benefiting from consultative status with the United Nations (UN) ECOSOC since 1951, IRF works closely with several UN Agencies:

 IRF is a member of the UNECE and UNCTAD experts groups on Climate Change Adaptation; participates in the UN Global Traffic Forum on Road Safety (WP1) and various other UNECE working parties (WPs) and working groups.

-IRF participates in several international expert groups and is partner to several multi-lateral institutions and initiatives such as:
+IRF also participates in several international expert groups and is a partner to several multilateral institutions and initiatives such as: